 Always give your agents the green light to put the customer on hold if they need more time to find an answer or to ask for help.

-At the same time, if your agents are comfortable, give them authority to make decisions.
-Trust agents to handle calls without having to put customers on hold to ask for permission or approval unless it's absolutely necessary.
+Once your agents are comfortable, give them the authority to make decisions.
+Trust agents to handle calls without having to put customers on hold to ask for a manager's permission or approval before continuing with a resolution.

 Once support is live, it's important to track KPIs to ensure that everything is running smoothly and to detect troubling trends.
 The phone system's reporting dashboard should aid this process by keeping track of a few key stats, including: